kurt-krueckeberg/d-docs/notes/on_iterators.md

 }
 ```

-After auto s = r.save(); the ranges s and r are considered independent.
-If you attempt to pass a OnePassRange instead of a ForwardRange, the code would not work because OnePassRanges don\'t have a save method.
+After `auto s = r.save();` the ranges s and r are considered independent.
+If you attempt to pass a **OnePassRange** instead of a ForwardRange, the code would not work because OnePassRanges don\'t have a save method.
 If
 ForwardRange just used copying instead of save, then the code would compile with a OnePassRange, but would produce wrong results at runtime.
-(For the curious: It would stop at the first step, because r.front() is
+(For the curious: It would stop at the first step, because `r.front()` is
-trivially equal to s.front() when r and s are actually tied together.)
+trivially equal to `s.front()` when r and s are actually tied together.)

 ### Double-Ended Ranges

-The next step of range specialization is to define double-ended ranges, characterized by two extra methods, back and popBack, corresponding to front and popFront for forward iteration:
+The next step of range specialization is to define double-ended ranges, characterized by two extra methods, 'back()` and `popBack()`, corresponding to front and popFront for forward iteration:

 ```d
 interface DoubleEndedRange : ForwardRange {